Break-In Prevention: 10 Tips to Ensure Your Garage Door Is Secure

 Keeping your home safe and secure is a primary concern for every homeowner.
-You want to be sure that you, your family, and your belongings are kept away from prying eyes and prevent the chance of a break-in.
-It’s important to remember that most break-ins are opportunist, so simply locking up your home and garage door and also keeping valuables out of sight can be a great deterrent.
-However, seasoned burglars know will look for other loopholes to enter your house via your garage, windows or other main entryways.
+You want to be sure that you, your family and your belongings are kept away from prying eyes and prevent the chance of a break-in.
+It’s important to remember that most burglars are opportunists, so simply locking up your home and garage door and keeping valuables out of sight can be a great deterrent.

-If your garage door opener has been in use for many years, it might finally be time to update it.
-Modern garage door openers have smart systems in place that will alert you if your garage door has been left open.
-The most up-to-date systems can even come with an alarm and security lights included helping to keep your property and home even more secure.
-Another helpful element with the newest technology is that you can often close your door remotely if it left open.
-This allows the peace of mind that you are back in control of your home security, even when you’re not home!
+If your garage door opener has been in use for many years, it might be time to upgrade it.
+Modern garage door openers have smart systems that alert you if your door has been left open.
+Depending on the system, you can use an app or remote to close your door.

 3. Add Manual Locks

-It might not seem like a motion detection light outside of your garage door will stop a burglar from breaking into your home but you’d be surprised.
-Lights take a bigger role then you’d think in deterring burglars.
-Not only do detection lights notify the people who are home that there is someone or something moving outside but they also bring attention from any surrounding neighbors who have a clear view of your home’s garage.
-The simple act of having a light shown on a burglary deters them more than you’d think!
+A motion detection light outside a garage door can help stop a burglar from breaking into a home.
+Detection lights notify the people who are home that someone or something is moving around outside.
+They also gain the attention of surrounding neighbors who have a clear view of your home’s garage.

 Other Garage Door Safety Resources